DOMINION-COMMANDER117/ULTRA-KNIGHT/HELP REPOSITORY/CHAPTER 6/TIME OF DAY " MASTERS "/ReadMe.md

 # LETS GET STARTED
+Open UEFN.
+Load everything, and enter your project you want the Chapter 6 TOD " Master " in.
 Make sure you have Downloaded the Chapter 6 TOD " Master " File From the UltraKnight Discord Asset Center.
 Found under TOD PACKS, AND - CH6 TOD " Master " Post.
 Download the Zip File to the desired Location.
 Unzip it, and Keep it where you unziped it.